Chinwendu20/Hello-world/README.md

 ### Continous integration

-Available test in the respository is linting test using Eslint and this is the only test ran in the CI stage.
+Available test in the respository is a linting test using Eslint and this is the only test ran in the CI stage.
 I made use of actions/checkout@v3 for this.

 ### Continous deployment